-Hand occupational therapy: we aim to see patients within 4 weeks of receipt of a referral.
-Complete the Hand Therapy Referral Form (below) or refer by letter.
-Email it to [email protected].
+Hand occupational therapy: we aim to see urgent referrals within 4 weeks of receipt.
+Complete the Hand Therapy Referral Form (below).
+GPs should refer via NHS e-referral (e-RS) wherever possible.

 Neuro occupational therapy: we aim to see patients within 4 weeks of receipt of a referral.
 Email referrals to [email protected].

 Occupational therapy at Betty Alexander Suite (BAS): we aim to see patients within 4 weeks of receipt of the referral from BAS.
 GPs cannot refer directly, but occupational therapy at BAS can be accessed via a referral to BAS.
 Please see our Clinical gerontology service page for referral details.
 Referrals are then made internally to OT as appropriate.
 The primary source of referrals to OT at BAS is via an internal staff source.